Saints, Teachers, and Seekers in the Indian Tradition

 Inayat had been a tireless teacher, writer, and lecturer traveling and lecturing almost continuously for seventeen years.
 He had established his school in France, and a dedicated group of disciples.
 But, his difficult schedule had weakened him over the years.
 He left for India to see his homeland for the first time in seventeen years.
 He hoped to rest and meditate but was asked to lecture and graciously consented as was common.
 He died in New Delhi in 1927 of influenza.

 Pir Zia Khan, the grandson of Inayat Khan, is the current leader of the Sufi Order International of North America.
 He studied Buddhism with the Dalai Lama as well as the classical Indian Sufism of the Chishtiya Order.
-He recently published a book titled Holy Mysteries of the Five Elements.
+He recently published a book titled Holy Mysteries of the Five Elements and edited a volume of essays on Hazrat Inayat Khan titled A Pearl in Wine (Omega Publications - 2001).

 The Dances of Universal Peace developed by Samuel Lewis in conjunction with the Sufi Order and the modern dance teacher Ruth St. Denis are known throughout the world as a spiritual practice mixing meditation, song, and dance.
 Sufi Sam, as Lewis was known, was deeply influenced by his study with two people.
 One was Hazrat Inayat Khan of the Sufi Order, and the other was Ruth St. Denis, who was a teacher of Martha Graham and a feminist pioneer in the modern dance movement in America and Europe.